-Population growth is the most important factor influencing

-land use decisions in any community.
+Population growth is the most important factor influencing land use decisions in any community.
 Simply put, if the population of a community is growing, there will be a need for more housing, commerce, industry, parks and recreation, public services and facilities, or roads.
 The chart on this page shows the population trends for L'Anse Township since 1960.
 As can be seen in the chart, the population rose slightly from 1960 to 1980 reaching a peak population of 1,816.
-The population then declined according to the 1990 Census then in the 2000 Census the population spiked to 3,926 people.
-However, during the 2000 Census, the Census Bureau counted the Village and the Township as one population.
-When the Village population is subtracted out the 2000 Township population is 1,819.
-According to the 2010 Census, the population then dropped by 2.1 percent to 3,843 people.
-The latest population estimate available from the American Community Survey indicates the Township population has dropped by 95 persons to 3,748, a decline of 2.4%.
+The population then declined according to the 1990 Census.
+In the 2000 Census, the population spiked to 3,926 people as a result of the Census Bureau counting the Village and the Township as one population.
+When the Village population is subtracted out, the 2000 Township population is 1,819.
+According to the 2010 Census, the population dropped by 2.1 percent to 3,843 people.

+The latest population estimate available from the American Community Survey indicates the Township population has dropped by 95 persons to 3,748, a decline of 2.4%. (these paragraphs were revised to clarify the Census data)